 The Office of the Vice President for Interdisciplinary Research supports Georgia Tech faculty to advance collaboration with Historically Black Colleges and Universities and other Minority-serving Institutions, Department of Energy National Laboratories, corporate partners, community organizations, and local, state, and federal governmental agencies.

 Many of Georgia Tech’s faculty are engaged in interdisciplinary research that tackles national and international challenges and questions related to climate change, clean energy, public health, biotechnology, the bioeconomy, artificial intelligence, quantum information science, advanced manufacturing, and semiconductors.
-These faculty along with students from Georgia Tech’s six colleges and 29 schools, tackle research problems through our 10 interdisciplinary research institutes (IRIs), the Pediatric Technology Center, the Global Center for Medical Innovation, the Novelis Innovation Hub, and the Center for Advanced Brain Imaging, Georgia Tech students and faculty, addressing questions in areas such as:
+These faculty along with students from Georgia Tech’s six colleges and 30 schools, tackle research problems through our ten IRIs, the Pediatric Technology Center, the Global Center for Medical Innovation, the Novelis Innovation Hub, and the Center for Advanced Brain Imaging, Georgia Tech students and faculty, addressing questions in areas such as:

 - Human Health and Activity

 - Manufacturing and Materials

 - Intelligent Machines, Data Science, and AI